Acne Treatments: Ratings of Sources

 by Contributors to MakeupAlley.com

-Our AssessmentMore than 1,000 facial treatments, including acne products, are reviewed by members of this website.
+Our AssessmentOne thousand facial treatments, including acne products, are reviewed by members of this website.
 Product reviews can be sorted in a multitude of ways, making it easy for users to find the highest consumer-rated products as well as those that are reviewed most often.
-Some products receive hundreds of reviews while others receive only a few.
-Among those with many reviews, Clean & Clear Persa-Gel 10, Paula's Choice 2% BHA Lotion, Neutrogena Oil-Free Acne Stress Control 3-in-1 Hydrating Acne Treatment, Acne.org Treatment, and Desert Essence Tea Tree Oil receive the highest ratings.
-You must register (for free) to use this website.
+Some products receive hundreds of reviews while others receive only a handful.
+Among those with many reviews, Clean & Clear Persa-Gel 10, Paula's Choice Skin Perfecting 2% BHA Lotion Exfoliant, Neutrogena Oil-Free Acne Stress Control 3-in-1 Hydrating Acne Treatment, Acne.org Treatment, and Desert Essence Tea Tree Oil receive the highest ratings.
+You must register (for free) to read the reviews on this website.

 by Contributors to Acne.org

 Our AssessmentThis informative site was founded by Daniel Kern, a longtime acne sufferer.
-He endorses a regimen of gentle cleansing followed by dousing the skin with a 2.5 percent benzoyl peroxide product.
 Kern uses the site to provide information and tips to those with acne-prone skin as well as to sell his own line of Acne.org products.
 He also posts user reviews and rankings for various acne products from other brands.
-Acne treatments with high ratings include (not surprisingly) Acne.org Treatment, Carley's Clear & Smooth Skin Treatment, Queen Helene Masque -- Mint Julep and Clean & Clear Persa-Gel 10.
+Acne treatments with high ratings include Acne.org Treatment, Carley's Clear & Smooth Skin Treatment, Queen Helene Masque -- Mint Julep and Clean & Clear Persa-Gel 10.

 by Contributors to Drugstore.com

 Our AssessmentConsumers can read and post reviews for products sold at Drugstore.com, which include several personal care items.
-Most of the acne care products listed are reviewed at least once, but a few of them are reviewed hundreds of times.
-Of those that are reviewed the most, Neutrogena Clear Pore Cleanser/Mask, Bye Bye Blemish Drying Lotion, Nature's Cure Two-Part Acne Treatment System for Females, Burt's Bees Doctor Burt's Herbal Blemish Stick with Tea Tree Oil, Neutrogena On-the-Spot Acne Treatment and Clean & Clear Persa-Gel 10 rate the highest.
+Most of the acne-care products listed are reviewed at least once, but a few of them are reviewed hundreds of times.
+Of those that are reviewed the most, Neutrogena Clear Pore Cleanser/Mask, Bye Bye Blemish Drying Lotion, and Clean & Clear Persa-Gel 10 rate the highest.

 by Contributors to Amazon.com

 Our AssessmentMost acne treatments listed for sale at Amazon.com are only reviewed a handful of times.
-Those with more than 100 reviews get average ratings at best.
-Neutrogena Advanced Solutions Complete Acne Therapy System, Skin Laboratory Glycolic Acid 35% Gel Peel, and AcneFree Severe Acne Treatment System are among the highest rated acne treatments with the most reviews.
+And those with the most reviews aren't well known or easy to find in stores.
+Products from Neutrogena and AcneFree are among the highest-rated acne treatments with the most reviews.

 by Angela Palmer

 Our AssessmentThis informative article discusses the causes of acne as well as various treatment plans.
 Angela Palmer, an aesthetician and About.com's acne guide, calls acne "the most common skin disorder in the United States" and insists that there is no cure.
 She does, however, state that most cases can be controlled with an effective treatment plan.
-Palmer does not make any specific product recommendations but does provide information on a variety of issues, including cystic acne and acne in skin of color.
+Palmer does not make any specific product recommendations but provides information on a variety of issues, including cystic acne and acne in skin of color.
 This site is helpful as an information source.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Fight Acne with a One-Two Punch